AnkerPay/AnkerSwap-API/pos-terminal-api.md

 ```
 POST /api/v1/pos/store/balance
 ```
-This endpoint returns the balance of the store in ZAR.
+This endpoint returns the unconfirmed balance of the store in ZAR.

 **Parameters:**
 Name | Type | Mandatory | Description